mehmetsur-dev/mehmetsur-dev/README.md

-# Hi, I'm Muhammed Sur 👋
+# Hi, I'm Mehmet Sur 👋

 ### 🚀 Aspiring IT Specialist | Python Learner | SaaS Enthusiast
 I am currently transitioning from a background in Crime Scene Investigation to the field of Information Technology.
 I focus on system efficiency, technical troubleshooting, and exploring the world of SaaS and cloud-based solutions.

 - 🌱 **Currently Learning:** Python (Day 7), IT Fundamentals, and SaaS models.
 - 🎯 **Goal:** Relocating to Germany in 2028 to pursue a degree in Information Technology (IT).
 - 💻 **Interests:** System Optimization, SaaS Development, and PC Hardware.

+---
+### 🗣️ Languages
+- **Turkish:** Native
+- **Arabic:** Native/Bilingual
+- **English:** Professional Working Proficiency
+- **German:** Currently Learning (Goal: B2/C1 by 2028)

 ---
 ### 🛠️ My Tech Stack (Starting out!)